 When citing a particular SCOPe or SCOP entry, we recommend the following conventions, depending on the level of the entry cited:

-Publications using SCOP, Astral or SCOPe data should also cite the appropriate references given under the References tab, not just refer to the website.
+Publications using SCOP, Astral or SCOPe data should also cite the appropriate references given on the Help > References page rather than just referring to the website.

-Parseable files have been provided for each SCOP(e) release, available under the Downloads tab.
+Parseable files have been provided for each SCOP(e) release, available from the Downloads > Parseable Files & Software page.
 Each of these files has a header, starting with the '#' character, which includes release, version, and copyright information.

 The list below shows the four parseable formats for SCOP(e) data.
 For information on downloading and parsing Astral subsets and RAF sequence maps, see the Astral help.